A History of Helping Pets Heal

 WORKING WITH YOUR FAMILY VETERINARIAN AND OUR SPECIALISTS

 Acupuncture is just one part of a holistic treatment approach to your pet’s health and wellness.
 Veterinary Specialists of the Rockies is pleased to work in partnership with your family vet on your pet’s care plan.
 Before assessing your pet’s health and before acupuncture can begin, our veterinary acupuncture specialist will request your pet’s health records from your family veterinarian to understand all existing conditions.
 Veterinary acupuncture can work well to improve pain and mobility, though our vet will also check for underlying injuries and illness.
-Along with extensive veterinary medical and acupuncture experience, our doctor has access to additional resources and consultation from our experienced veterinary specialists in internal medicine, surgery, cardiology, and diagnostic imaging.
+Along with extensive veterinary medical and acupuncture experience, our doctor has access to additional resources and consultation from our experienced veterinary specialists in internal medicine, critical care, veterinary surgery, oncology, cardiology, diagnostic imaging.

 WHAT TO EXPECT DURING A VETERINARY ACUPUNCTURE TREATMENT SESSION